ZakirG/generative-daw/README.md

 A tab will then open in your default web browser at localhost:4200.

 #### Current functionalities:
-- Ability to generate & play back a random melody or random chord progression in a scale of your choice
+- Ability to generate & play back random melodies or chord progressions in a scale of your choice
-- Ability to create piano roll components where you can draw & edit notes
+- Ability to create new track components and edit notes in a piano roll
-- A control bar with tempo selection and play/pause buttons
+- A control bar with tempo selection, play/pause buttons, scale & tonic selection

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API